Tan Making Books Free Activities Resources Bookstore For Teachers For Families Susan's Artwork About Susan Making Books

 You are welcome to print and share this PDF.

-Specific projects using the Hot Dog Booklet are on Susan's Making Books with Children blog.
+Specific projects using the Step Book are on Susan's Making Books with Children blog.